-3. When considering whether to grant the prior permission referred to in point (c) of paragraph 2 for an institution to use a conservative estimate of the underlying exposure of the institution to eligible liabilities instruments included in indices, the Bank will take into account whether the institution has demonstrated to the Bank's satisfaction that it would be operationally burdensome for the institution to monitor its underlying exposure to eligible liabilities instruments of institutions included in indices.
+3. When considering whether to grant the prior permission referred to in point (c) of paragraph 2 for an institution to use a conservative estimate of the underlying exposure of the institution to eligible liabilities instruments included in indices, the Bank

 4. For the purposes of paragraph 3, 'operationally burdensome' should be interpreted to mean situations under which look-through approaches to holdings of eligible liabilities instruments in financial sector entities on an ongoing basis are unjustified.
 In its assessment of the nature of operationally burdensome situations, the institution should take into account the low materiality and short holding period of such positions.
 A holding period of short duration should require the strong liquidity of the index to be evidenced by the institution.
-In its assessment of materiality, the institution should have regard to the conditions for low materiality set out in Article 26(2) of the Rules Supplementing the CRR with regards to Own Funds Requirements in Chapter 4 of the Own Funds (CRR) Part of the PRA's Rulebook.
+In its assessment of materiality, the institution should have regard to the conditions for low materiality set out in Article 26(2) of the Rules Supplementing the CRR with regards to Own Funds Requirements in Chapter 4 of the Own Funds (CRR) Part of the PRA Rulebook.